Bombardier admits it may miss 2017 TTC streetcar delivery target

 Share via Email

-After months of assurances from Bombardier that the company was on track to meet its latest delivery schedule, the Quebec-based rail manufacturer has warned the transit agency that it will now be a “challenge” to meet the target of supplying a total of 70 cars by the end of 2017.
+After months of assurances from Bombardier that the company was on track to meet its latest delivery targets, the Quebec-based rail manufacturer warned the transit agency this week that it will be a “challenge” to supply 70 cars by the end of 2017 as scheduled.

-TTC CEO Andy Byford revealed the latest trouble to the $1-billion purchase at a meeting of the agency’s board on Wednesday.
+TTC CEO Andy Byford revealed the latest snag with the $1-billion vehicle purchase at a meeting of the agency’s board on Wednesday, where commissioners also voted to seek out other potential suppliers for future streetcar orders.

-“They have said to me that the 70 by year-end is still possible, but it’s at risk and that it’s increasingly challenging,” Byford said.
+“They (Bombardier) have said to me that the 70 by year-end is still possible, but it’s at risk and that it’s increasingly challenging,” said Byford, who discussed the order Tuesday with Bombardier’s president of transportation for the Americas, Benoît Brossoit.

 “They have not ruled out that 70, I am not letting them off the hook for that 70, but they have flagged that there is a risk that we may fall a few vehicles short.”